 bricated at least once a year or every 250,000 Lubricant is pumped from a canister to a rope starts.
 A simple and practical option is to lubrication device.
-Equal and controlled distritouch the rope and then check the finger for bution of lubricant to the ropes is ensured. lubricant.Important: Governor ropes are not lube lubricated in the field either.

-Elevator ropes shall be lubricated and re-lu- is under pressure and slowly presses the bricated at least once a year or every 250,000 lubricant through the brushes to the ropes.
+Equal and controlled distriaction for a longer period of time.
+Brushes are mounted to each lubricant can.
+The can Elevator ropes shall be lubricated and re-lu- is under pressure and slowly presses the bricated at least once a year or every 250,000 lubricant through the brushes to the ropes.
 The starts.
 A simple and practical option is to amount of lubricant can be set with the timer touch the rope and then check the finger for on the back side of each can.
-Timing can be lubricant.
+Timing can be chosen between 1 and 12 months.
+Automated rope lubrication is easy and safe.